ogaml/ogaml/README.md

 Our ultimate goal is to add access to music, network, and to implement more helpers to make games (like physics, lighting, etc...).

-## Why use OGAML (rather than raw OpenGL for example) ?
+## Why use OGAML (rather than raw OpenGL for example)?

-OGAML is safe and easy to use :
+OGAML is safe and easy to use:

   * The functions are high-level and the API tries to be as functional as possible.
 This should help to avoid bugs due to mutable values, pointers, or